macmv/rgen/docs/block_guide.md

 ![alt text](../art/example_block.png "example block image")

 ### The model
-The JSON code below is how a model appears in JSON; however, we recommend you use the [blockbench tool](###blockbench), as editing a model file in a text editor is a sign of madness.
+The JSON code below is how a model appears in JSON.
+However, we recommend you use the [blockbench tool](###blockbench), as editing a model file in a text editor is a sign of madness.
 ```json
 {